 Computer Analyst by training and craft.
-3DS Max artist by passion — Jack of All Trades by necessity.
-Game development was always there.
+3DS Max artist by passion — Jack of All Trades by necessity and choice for more than 30 years in all kind of IT domains.
+Game development always in the background.
 Small projects, side builds, never quite off the table.
 Unreal Engine from day one — Blueprint only, thrown into a professional engine and loving every second of it.

 Eight years building real-time trading interfaces.
-Not tweaking templates — forging frameworks from scratch to meet what financial markets actually demand: live data, zero latency, integrity that holds under pressure, their own Personal Jesus — the workflow each trader would swear by and kill for.
+Not tweaking templates — forging thread safe frameworks from scratch to meet what financial markets actually demand: live data, zero latency, integrity that holds under pressure.
+Traders own Personal Jesus — the workflow each one would swear by and kill for.

 Production constraints don't negotiate.
 When the tooling to meet them didn't exist, it got built.
 Wheels got reinvented not for the exercise — but because moving forward required it.
 It was real opportunities.